SOFT MACHINE

 (...)

-Robert Wyatt is the reason why I recommend (to prog-rock aficionados) to buy this 4-LP record: here you hear him at 100% of his ability as a drummer, right before the accident that paralysed his legs.
-And we feel from listening to the music (!!!) what the audience (accordingly to the press release) perceived from the glances thrown between the protagonists.
-In plain words, there was A WAR between Wyatt and Ratledge.
+Here you can hear Wyatt at 100% of his drumming ability, right before the accident that paralysed his legs.
+And from the music (!!!) we can gather what the audience (accordingly to the press release) perceived from the glances thrown at each other by the protagonists.
+In plain words, A WAR was being fought between Wyatt and keyboardist Mike Ratledge.

 I could easily imagine the arguments in the dressing room after a gig like this.

-While Ratledge appears to be unable to stand Wyatt's "joy de vivre," Wyatt's creativity here is thriving.
-In fact he was soon to create Matching Mole and start a great solo career.
-And in this fateful night, he vastly contributes to expand the Soft Machine soundscape with his "Ratledge non-compliant" drum grooves, which still sound fresh and so... diverse!
-His drumming at Høvikodden's is giving us one more reason to befriend Wyatt's aural companionship.
+In this fateful night, Robert vastly contributes to expand the Soft Machine soundscape with his "Ratledge non-compliant" drum grooves, still sounding fresh after half a Century and so... diverse!
+His groovy drumming at Høvikodden's provides us one more serious reason to befriend Wyatt's aural companionship.

-"Høvikodden 1971" is a "must" for any prog-rock and/or Wyatt lovers.
+A "must" for any prog-rock and/or Wyatt lovers.

 (...)